It is in our nature to follow rules. We are so conditioned to the idea that by breaking them, we will get punished.

 She stamped my passport and just let me go without saying another word.
 I think she just wanted to get on with the rest of her work.

 When Niko entered the office, the official didn’t even tell him how much he had to pay.
 She asked him if he had cash and when Niko showed her the bank card instead, she also just stamped his passport.
 He was also free to go.

-We couldn’t believe that it was it.
+We couldn’t believe that was it.
 Nobody even told us if we were banned from the country.
-We double checked the stamp on our passport but it looked like a normal one.
+We double-checked the stamp on our passport but it looked like a normal one.

 So we got very lucky!
 This doesn’t mean that everybody will be that lucky.
 Please don’t overstay your Turkish visa now.
 Recently a friend told us that she was charged $200 at the airport in Istanbul for overstaying just one day.
 A lot depends on where you cross the border, who you are dealing with and how busy they are!

-So if you ever (un)intentionally overstay your visa, always double check the regulations and hope for the best.
+So if you ever (un)intentionally overstay your visa, always double-check the regulations and hope for the best.
 We are now moving towards countries that wouldn’t be so relaxed about it so we’ll do our best to follow the rules again!